cirosantilli/linux-cheat/kernel/index.md

 The message is then clear: avoid using those unless you know exactly what you are doing and you really need to do it.

-#kernel source tree

-- `arch`: architecture specific code.
-Ex: `x86`, `sparc`, `arm`.

-    `arch/include/asm` contains header files which differ from one architecture to another.

-    Those files are used on source as `asm/XXX.h`.

-    During compilation, the Makefile uses the correct architecture includes and definitions.

-- `include/linux`:

-	Almost all important headers.

-	TODO what are the other sibling directories?

-- `include/asm-generic`: what is this?? isn't all that is under `include` supposed to be generic already?

 ##find definitions